23 Must-Read Books for Downton Abbey Fans

 The book follows the lives of five different women who ran country houses throughout England.
 The author researched the lives of these often-overlooked vital parts of English society and reconstructed their stories via diaries, shopping lists, letters, and more.

-From pregnancy and court cases, to love affairs and scandals, and from the Victorian and Edwardian eras to the roaring Twenties and liberated Sixties, you’ll hear their stories of the women who really ran the English county houses.
+From pregnancy and court cases, to love affairs and scandals, and from the Victorian and Edwardian eras to the roaring Twenties and liberated Sixties, you’ll hear their stories of the women who really ran the English country houses.

 Was Mrs. Hughes your favorite character?
 If so, this is a must-read!